How often do I need an eye exam?

 Teens

 Teenage years can be a prime time for the development of near-sightedness (myopia) and eye strain, so we’d recommend that teens come in for regular eye exams.
-Uncorrected vision problems can affect all aspects of their lives – from their studies at school or university, their job, and even their social life or ability to play sport.
+Uncorrected vision problems can affect all aspects of their lives – from their studies at school or university, their job and even their social life and ability to participate in sports or activities.

 Luckily, there are all kinds of options to help them see comfortably, like wearing glasses, prescription sunglasses and contact lenses.